rielm/design-resources/sketch-workflow.md

 I group my layers and rename the group with its composition name.
 Read [Design style guide](https://github.com/rielm/design-resources/blob/master/design-style-guide.md) to know more about my design style guide.

-### First design run to final run
+### Initial run to Final run

 Once I've laid out all my symbols, texts, and pages, I now create the final sketch document.
-I only get the symbols and styles which I have used in my first run of design and move it in my design final run.
+I only get the symbols and styles which I have used in my initial run of designs and move it in my final run.

 ### Design polish

-After doing the design final run, I do some polishing especially if my elements, components are following the 8x8 grid system.
+After doing the design final run, I do some polishing especially if my elements and components are following the 8x8 grid system.
 Checking my spacing, font sizes, and color consitency.